mihaiconstantin/parabar/README.md

 - `export`: Export variables from a given environment to the backend.
 - `evaluate`: Evaluate an arbitrary expression on the backend.
 - `sapply`: Run a task on the backend.
+- `lapply`: Run a task on the backend.
 - `get_output`: Get the output of the task execution.

 Check out the documentation for `Service` for more information on each method.